an0n99/options_pricing/README.md

 Additionally, the system retrieves the 10-year U.S. Treasury yield from the FRED API to use as the risk-free rate for option pricing calculations.

 ## Backtesting Engine

-The options trading system includes a backtesting engine that allows you to evaluate the performance of your trading strategies on historical market data before deploying them in live markets.
-This feature is essential for testing and refining your strategies, assessing risk, and gaining confidence in your system's performance.
+It includes a backtesting section, to backtest results on historical data of a desired stocks.
+However, past performance is never indicative of future performance
 The backtesting component is implemented in the `backtest_bot` function, which takes the following parameters:

 - `symbol`: The ticker symbol of the underlying asset (e.g., 'AAPL' for Apple Inc.)